telekom-mms/sectpmctl/README.md

 or efitools can't be executed successfully on your device.
 Create at least a backup of your data before installation.
 If you already installed DKMS modules, it is probably necessary to rebuild them after installing sectpmctl to have them signed.**

-We want to secure Ubuntu >= 22.04 installations with LUKS and TPM2.
+We want to secure Debian >= 12 and Ubuntu >= 22.04 installations with LUKS and TPM2.
 Please read this README carefully before installation.

-We assume an installation of Ubuntu with LVM and encryption.
-Don't create a recovery key in the Ubuntu installation, set only the LUKS password.
-An automated Ubuntu Server preseed installation is supported (but currently undocumented) in which the
+We assume an installation with LVM and encryption.
+Don't create a recovery key in the Debian or Ubuntu installation, set only the LUKS password.
-Secure Boot keys are applied in the subiquity phase while the LUKS key is sealed into the TPM in the boot after.
+An automated Ubuntu Server preseed installation is supported (but currently undocumented) in which the Secure Boot keys are applied in the subiquity phase while the LUKS key is sealed into the TPM in the first boot after.
 Other Linux distributions can probably be supported in future releases.

 If you are not using the TPM + password option you should supply a BIOS start password.
 Without either a BIOS start password or
 TPM + password, the device would boot up to the login screen and someone could try to read out the memory or find a bug in the login